-You may have looked at the calendar recently and realized that most people celebrated Pascha already.
-Yet the Orthodox will not celebrate it until April 28th this year.
+You may have looked at the calendar recently and realized most people celebrated Pascha already.
+Yet the Orthodox won’t celebrate it until April 28th this year.
 Some years “Orthodox Easter” ends up nearly five weeks after the Catholic and Protestant celebration of the Resurrection.
 Yet other times, we celebrate our Lord’s Resurrection on the same day.
 What in the world is going on here?

 Two different Easters?

 Easter, or Pascha (which means Passover) as we refer to it in the Orthodox Tradition, is a feast commemorating the Holy Resurrection of our Lord and God and Savior Jesus Christ.
 More often than not, Orthodox Christians find themselves celebrating this feast on a different date than the rest of Christianity.
 The reason why is rather complex, but it all boils down to two factors:

 - Different ecclesiastical calendars